Galloway, Texas

-Galloway or Gallaway is a rural unincorporated community in south east Panola County, Texas, United States, on Farm Road 31, 17 mi southeast of Carthage and 2 mi from the Louisiana state line and De Soto Parish.
+Galloway or Gallaway is a rural unincorporated community in southeastern Panola County, Texas, United States, on Farm to Market Road 31, 17 mi southeast of Carthage and 2 mi from the Louisiana state line and De Soto Parish.

 The town was founded shortly after the Civil War.
 A school was opened in the early 1880s and by 1897 had an enrollment of 30 students.
 By the mid-1930s and the Great Depression, the town also had a church, general store, and a number of houses.

-After World War II, the Galloway's school district was merged with that of Carthage, but in the 1960s the town had retained enough population to support the church, a community center, and several small businesses.
+After World War II, the Galloway school district was merged with that of Carthage, but in the 1960s the town had retained enough population to support the church, a community center, and several small businesses.
 The town is now fairly dispersed with an estimated population of 71 at both the 1990 and 2000 censuses.

-Notable people
+Notable person

 Galloway is the birthplace of country music singer Jim Reeves.